Generic name: ethinyl estradiol and norethindrone (birth control) [ ETH-in-il-ess-tra-DYE-ole-and-nor-ETH-in-drone ]

 Do not use Ortho-Novum 7/7/7 if you are pregnant or if you have recently had a baby.

-You should not use Ortho-Novum 7/7/7 if you have: uncontrolled high blood pressure, heart disease, coronary artery disease, circulation problems (especially with diabetes), undiagnosed vaginal bleeding, liver disease or liver cancer, severe migraine headaches, if you also take certain hepatitis C medication, if you have major surgery, if you smoke and are over 35, or if you have ever had a heart attack, a stroke, a blood clot, jaundice caused by pregnancy or birth control pills, or cancer of the breast, uterus/cervix, or vagina.
+You should not use Ortho-Novum 7/7/7 if you have: uncontrolled high blood pressure, heart disease, coronary artery disease, circulation problems (especially with diabetes), undiagnosed vaginal bleeding, liver disease or liver cancer, severe migraine headaches, if you also take certain hepatitis C medication, if you will be having major surgery, if you smoke and are over 35, or if you have ever had a heart attack, a stroke, a blood clot, jaundice caused by pregnancy or birth control pills, or cancer of the breast, uterus/cervix, or vagina.

 Taking Ortho-Novum 7/7/7 can increase your risk of blood clots, stroke, or heart attack.

 Smoking can greatly increase your risk of blood clots, stroke, or heart attack.
 You should not take Ortho-Novum 7/7/7 if you smoke and are over 35 years old.